haiafara/vue-it-bigger/README.md

 # Improvements over vue-image-lightbox

 * Lightbox opens and closes with a short fade
-* Media's width is no longer limited
+* Media's width is no longer limited (stretches to the full width / height of the window)
 * When opening the lightbox the media doesn't flicker
 * Moved caption bar and image counter off the media to the bottom of the screen
-* Moved thumbnails to the top of the screen
+* Moved thumbnails to the top of the screen (as the bottom is now used by the caption bar)
 * All interface elements have a background for better visibility
-* Simpler CSS
+* Simplified CSS

 ## Installation